2011–12 Blackpool F.C. season: Pre-season

 Over the summer, the club released nine players.
 They were goalkeepers Paul Rachubka and Richard Kingson; defenders Rob Edwards, David Carney and Danny Coid; midfielders Malaury Martin (who did not make any appearances for the club), former club captain Jason Euell and Ishmel Demontagnac; and forward Marlon Harewood.
-In addition, on-loan defender Salaheddine Sbaï returned to Nîmes without appearing for the Seasiders, forward Sergei Kornilenko's loan move was also not made permanent, and midfielder Andy Reid decided to not to extend his short-term contract.
+In addition, on-loan defender Salaheddine Sbaï returned to Nîmes without appearing for the Seasiders, forward Sergei Kornilenko's loan move was also not made permanent, and midfielder Andy Reid decided not to extend his short-term contract.

 The first arrival at Bloomfield Road was midfielder Bojan Djordjic, who had played under Ian Holloway at Plymouth Argyle.

 Two more departures occurred in early July.
 Midfielder Charlie Adam sealed his move to Kenny Dalglish's Liverpool for a £7-million fee.
 The Blackpool supporters' Player of the Year the previous term and Adam's midfield partner for the previous campaign, David Vaughan, also left after turning down a new contract.
 He signed for Sunderland on 7 July.

 Also in early July, the club tied-up contract extensions with four players: goalkeeper Matthew Gilks and defenders Stephen Crainey, Ashley Eastham and Ian Evatt.

 On 9 July, former Preston North End left back Matt Hill signed on a free transfer.
 He joined the club at their pre-season training camp in Portugal.

 The following day, former England striker and European Golden Shoe winner Kevin Phillips joined, again on a free transfer.

 On 18 July, the eve of Blackpool's first pre-season friendly against Rangers, the club signed 20-year-old Argentine midfielder Gerardo Bruna from Liverpool on a two-year contract.